sPROFFEs/DorkQuery/README.md

 - [Lucide Icons](https://lucide.dev/)
 \`\`\`

-Let's create a simple configuration file for the automated translation feature:
+Let's also create a simple script to test the deployment: